The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Covariant treatment of peculiar velocities

 So far our analysis has been confined to the Einstein-de Sitter epoch of the universe.
-Within the framework of the $\Lambda$CDM scenario the earlier dust-dominated era is followed by a recent phase of accelerated expansion, where the energy density of the cosmos is typically dominated by a cosmological constant, or by dark energy.
+Within the framework of the $\Lambda$CDM scenario, the earlier dust-dominated era is followed by a recent phase of accelerated expansion, where the energy density of the cosmos is typically dominated by a cosmological constant or by dark energy.
 Therefore, our results apply to the period between matter--radiation equality and the onset of cosmic acceleration.
 Once the latter epoch has started, the evolution of the peculiar-velocity field is expected to change drastically.
-More specifically, the accelerated expansion is expected to suppress the growth of peculiar velocities, in the same way it suppresses essentially all types of perturbations, like those in the matter density for example.
-This claim is also supported by numerical studies showing that dark energy inhibits the growth of peculiar velocities compared to the Einstein-de Sitter epoch~\cite{Detal}.
-Moreover, complementary studies looking into the linear evolution of peculiar velocities during a phase of de Sitter inflation, showed exponential decay for the $v$-field~\cite{MaT}.
-Nevertheless, some at least of the strong earlier growth of the Einstein-de Sitter period should survive through the accelerated phase to the present.
-On these grounds, one should expect to observe residual bulk flows faster and deeper than those anticipated by the Newtonian studies, but also to see a drop in their mean velocity at lower redshifts~\cite{T}.
-Intriguingly, such a late-time suppression of the $v$-field has been reported in the surveys of~\cite{Wetal,WHD}.
+More specifically, cosmic acceleration is expected to suppress the growth of peculiar velocities, in the same way it suppresses essentially all types of perturbations, such as those in the matter density.

+Analytical relativistic studies that directly address and quantify the impact of a late $\Lambda$CDM phase on large-scale peculiar velocities would be very useful.
+At present, there is support for the aforementioned suppressing effect of the universal acceleration, but it is indirect.
+In particular, according to the Newtonian numerical work of~\cite{Detal}, dark energy inhibits the growth of peculiar velocities compared to the Einstein-de Sitter epoch.
+Studies looking into the linear evolution of peculiar velocities during a phase of de Sitter inflation have also shown exponential decay for the $v$ field~\cite{MaT}.
+Nevertheless, even if peculiar velocities are suppressed during the late $\Lambda$-dominated phase, at least some of the strong growth of the preceding Einstein-de Sitter period should survive through to the present.

+On these grounds, one should expect to measure bulk velocities that are faster than anticipated by the Newtonian studies at higher redshifts but to also see a decrease in their mean value at lower redshifts (see~\cite{T,TPA} for further discussion).
+We note that a peculiar-velocity profile with increased values at higher redshifts (i.e.~at earlier times) and a late-time suppression has been reported in the survey of~\cite{CMSS} and (more pronounced) in those of~\cite{Wetal,WF}.
+Put another way, our work appears to provide theoretical support to the aforementioned observational studies.